danielabar/meblog/src/markdown/rails-dependent-destroy.md

 I wouldn't use this combination as there's some surprising results.
 Specifically calling `destroy` on a book will result in its sibling books being made orphans because their author_id will still be populated, pointing to an author that no longer exists.
 With the nullify option on the author, it's expected that some books will have a nil author_id, but not that author_id could be populated but invalid.

-### 17: Belongs to Delete and Has Many Restrict With Exception
+### 17: Belongs to Delete Has Many Restrict With Exception

 In this case, the `delete` option is specified on Book and `restrict_with_exception` option is specified on Author: